alic3woodstock/tclgz_loader/README.md

 -- Space -> change mod <br />
 -- Arrow up/down -> choose map/game to play <br />
 -- Enter -> run game.
+- The program remembers the last mod set was used to play a game.
+It is writen at the moment you press Ok